Allebale/Gamepass-Shortcuts/README.md

 There are currently 371 PC games (with some being collections) & 51 cloud exclusives.
 If i have missed any please let me know.

-Earl is required to make the lnk files work (when they are all finished) https://www.dcmembers.com/skwire/download/earl/
+Earl is required to make the lnk files work (when they are all done) https://www.dcmembers.com/skwire/download/earl/

 If you use Kodi you will need this addon: https://forum.kodi.tv/showthread.php?tid=287826